 Visual Impairment (9011) – Donations used to support the needs of the Visual Impairment Services Team

 Fisher House (GPF 9031) - Donations used to support special needs of the Fisher House.

 MEDVAMC welcomes donations of hardbacks and paperbacks.
 These donations help enrich and improve the our resources.MEDVAMC accepts books as donations with the understanding that they may be added to the collection or distributed throughout the medical center.

 Monetary Donation Needs

 MEDVAMC has many monetary donation opportunities.
-Donations can be made to General Post Fund Accounts to be used for the Social Work Emergency Fund, Recreation Therapy activities, the Patient Holiday Party, OEF/OIF Program, televisions in the patient rooms, the Homeless Program, the Domiciliary, the Women Veterans Program, the Fisher House, the Psychosocial Rehabilitation and Recovery Center, and the General Patient Fund.
+Donations can be made to General Post Fund Accounts to be used for the Social Work Emergency Fund, Recreation Therapy activities, the Patient Holiday Party, OEF/OIF Program, televisions in the patient rooms, the Homeless Program, the Women Veterans Program, the Fisher House, the Psychosocial Rehabilitation and Recovery Center, and the General Patient Fund.

 Donations should be made payable to: